 Length: 3.86 mi

-Light rain today through Sunday, with high temperatures rising to 97°F on Saturday.
+Light rain tomorrow through Sunday, with high temperatures peaking at 82°F on Sunday.

 Bathurst's Mount Panorama Circuit owes its existence to one man’s enthusiasm.
 Back in 1938, Bathurst Mayor Martin Griffin managed to attract Federal funds aimed at relieving unemployment via the ruse of creating a scenic road for tourists.
 Although being a home for many different racing competitions, Mount Panorama became widely known for the Bathurst 1000, a domestic touring car series with its October 1000km event.